 Approved (non-mandatory) Practices Summary for Individual Stands

 YEAR STAND(S) ACRES PRIMARY TYPE PRACTICE

-No non-mandatory practices are scheduled.
+ANY 1 22 Oak INVASIVE PLANT CONTROL

+ANY 2 6 Oak INVASIVE PLANT CONTROL

 General Description of Areas Identified on Your MFL Property

 Foresters combine areas of land with similar vegetative and non-vegetative characteristics for management purposes and call these areas "stands".
 The plan describes these stands and you can view the stands on the MFL map(s).
 Listed below are the descriptions of forest and non-forest areas on your MFL property.